cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/08 - Load Balancer and Traffic Manager (az-101-03).md

     - Add as disabled: leave blank

-1. From the **az1010303-tm - Endpoints** blade, add the second endpoint with the following settings:
+1. From the **Endpoints** blade, add the second endpoint with the following settings:

     - Type: **Azure endpoint**